jimmy-zx/kvmdemo/README.md

 to hint how the hypervisor should handle the trap.
 We only care about the case for `KVM_EXIT_IO`, which is handled in [`io_handler()`](https://github.com/jimmy-zx/kvmdemo/blob/652cb499cc58d5bbc2c96ca676d47200d4626fb0/main.c#L30).

-The IO handler first prints out all the IO-related fields, and dispatches into different functionality based on `io.direction` (IN/OUT) and `io.port`.
+The IO handler first prints out all the IO-related fields, and then dispatches into different functionalities based on `io.direction` (IN/OUT) and `io.port`.
 The starter code provides two IO handlers: IN (0x10) and IN (0x20).
 See the table below for details.